Trump Is Known For Saluting Even Foreign Adversaries

 But the similarity that social media has pointed out is the awkward greetings, handshakes, and salutes both men give when greeting foreign leaders.

-In the annals of Trump’s most awkward greeting moments, the U.S. President’s meeting with a North Korean general at a summit in Singapore in June comes to mind.
+In the annals of Trump’s most awkward greeting moments, the U.S. president’s meeting with a North Korean general at a summit in Singapore in June comes to mind.

 #SalutingANorthKoreanGeneral